 About the major

 Culture shapes our understanding of who we are and the world we share.
-Cultural Studies explores the cultural aspects of a range of topics, including youth, race, nation, gender, consumption, everyday life, popular media and the environment.
+Cultural Studies explores the cultural aspects of a range of topics, including youth, race, class, nation, gender, consumption, everyday life, popular media and the environment.
 It will provide you with tools to analyse cultural practices, representations, identities and power.

 Historically, Cultural Studies draws principally on the fields of Anthropology, Education, History, Literary Studies, Media and Communications, Philosophy, and Sociology but it now interacts closely with Law, Politics and many of the physical sciences.
 It has notably influenced disciplines like Literary Studies and Sociology by insisting on the importance of studying the contemporary, the popular, and the everyday.

 A major in Cultural Studies enables you to become an engaged critical thinker, informed about cultural issues and their social significance.
-It will prepare you for further research and graduates with majors in Cultural Studies often go on to careers in the arts, heritage and cultural sectors, education, government, the NGO sector, and media and communications.
+It will prepare you for further research and graduates with majors in Cultural Studies often go on to careers in the arts, heritage and cultural sectors, legal areas, education, government, the NGO sector, and media and communications.
 Studying Cultural Studies also complements study in other fields of the Humanities and Social Sciences, as well as degrees in Business, Education, Psychology, and Law, as all social institutions and fields of practice have cultural dimensions.

 Pathway through the major

 A major in Cultural Studies requires 36 senior credit points.
-At least 12 credit points from core units of study at 2000 level and at least 6 credit points from core units of study at 3000 level must be taken.
-The remaining 18 credit points may comprise any further core units or listed electives from areas including Gender Studies, Digital Cultures, Sociology, Indigenous Australian Studies, Asian Studies, Music, and Philosophy.
+At least 12 credit points from core units of study at 2000 level and at least six credit points from core units of study at 3000 level must be taken.
+The remaining 18 credit points may comprise any further core units or listed electives from areas including Gender Studies, Digital Cultures, Sociology, Indigenous Studies, Anthropology, Asian Studies, Music, and Philosophy.